 Money Raised: 3.2 million dollars

 The Leukemia & Lymphoma Society’s (LLS) Leukemia Ball reigns as one of Greater Washington, D.C.’s largest, non-political black-tie events, bringing together business, philanthropic and community leaders from across the metro area for the fight against blood cancer.
 More than 2,000 guests attend this extraordinary evening that raises funds for life-saving cancer research and patient programs provided by LLS.
-Along with a gourmet dinner, the gala featured a world-class silent auction with travel packages from American Airlines, unique experience packages, sports and movie memorabilia, jewelry and more.
+Along with a gourmet dinner, the gala featured a world-class silent auction (one of the key gala ideas for raising funds) with travel packages from American Airlines, unique experience packages, sports and movie memorabilia, jewelry and more.
 The evening culminated with entertainment by Barenaked Ladies and comedienne Kathleen Madigan.
 Hargrove Inc., Urban Petals and PRG transformed the convention center into an elegant, rainbow garden-like atmosphere.

 Location: Navy Pier Grand Ballroom, Chicago

 American Heart Association Midwest Affiliate’s annual Chicago Heart Ball was made possible by the talents of Kehoe Designs and Deseo Event Boutique.
 The grand event — hosted by Val Warner of ABC7’s “Windy City Live” — attracted more than 900 guests from Chicago’s business, medical, social and media communities, making it the largest attendance in the event’s history.